Questions about the relationship between the Catholic and Orthodox Churches.

 Aren’t Orthodox Christians schismatics since they refuse to submit to the Pope?

-I concur with the judgement of Colin Donovan, EWTN’s Vice President for Theology, who addressed this issue in his FAQ on Heresy and Schism:
+Colin Donovan, EWTN’s Vice President for Theology, addressed this issue in his FAQ on Heresy and Schism:

-I believe that it is best to follow the current teaching of the Magisterium and the example set for us by our Holy Father, Pope John Paul II.
-He has spent a considerable amount of energy working towards reconciliation with the Orthodox Churches, and never once has he denounced them as “schismatics” or “heretics.”
-For us to begin hurling such derogatory names would be counterproductive, and on a large scale would sabatoge his efforts.
+Instead, it is best to follow the current teaching of the Magisterium and the example of our popes.
+St. John Paul II, for instance, spent a considerable amount of energy working towards reconciliation with the Orthodox Churches, and never once denounced them as “schismatics” or “heretics.”
+For us to begin hurling such derogatory names would be counterproductive, and on a large scale would sabotage the efforts of that pope and his successors.

-If we are indeed faithul to the Holy Father, we must honor his wishes and address our Orthodox brothers and sisters with love and respect.
+If we are indeed faithful to the papacy, we should follow the example of every pope in our lifetime, and address our Orthodox brothers and sisters with love and respect.

 Do Eastern Orthodox Churches issue annulments?
 Are these annulments considered valid by the Catholic Church?